 Here are the steps you need to follow to build a fireplace and chimney:

-In this case, you’ll need to gather more than the actual materials you may need to build the fireplace and chimney.
-It’s best to find out from your local government whether or not you actually need a permit to build a fireplace and chimney in your home.
-The issue always arises when you start thinking about things like plumbing lines, gas pipes, etc. Once all that legal paperwork is squared away, move on to the next steps.
+Make sure to gather more than enough of the actual materials that you may need to build the fireplace and chimney — it’s always better to have a little more in case something goes wrong!
+It’s also best to find out from your local government whether or not you actually need a permit to build a fireplace and chimney in your home, because this could skew what is needed.
+The issue always arises when you start thinking about things like plumbing lines, gas pipes, etc. Once all that legal paperwork is squared away and you’ve gathered up all the necessary materials, move on to the next steps.